AnonymousPony/safe-sd/README.md

 ## Experiments

 ### Pixel-wise Difference
+- To verify the image generation quality with watermarking, and to qualitatively assess the fidelity of the decoded watermarks, we conduct the qualitative experiments.
 <p align="center">
 <img src=assets/difference.png />
 </p>

 ### Watermarking Encryption
+- We perform a study on the impact of watermarking frequency λ on image synthesis.
 <p align="center">
 <img src=assets/lambda.png />
 </p>
-- We perform a study on the impact of watermarking frequency λ on image synthesis.

 ### Watermarking vs Image Synthesis
+- To further explore the impact of the weighting hyper-parameter γ on the training of dual-objective decoders, for trading off image synthesis and watermark extraction in a unified first-stage-model, we perform this study on hyper-parameter.
 <p align="center">
 <img src=assets/gamma.png />
 </p>